stytchauth/stytch-ruby/README.md

 # Stytch

-Welcome to the offical Stytch ruby gem!
+Welcome to the official Stytch ruby gem!
 This gem provides easy access to Stytch's API.

 ## Installation